SloughJE/UnHealth_Dashboard/README.md

 The Dashboard aims to deliver insights into U.S. county health by combining CDC health metrics, BEA economic data, BLS CPI data, and Census geolocation data.
 At its core is the UnHealth Score™, designed to assess county health comprehensively.
 This score aggregates various health indicators, facilitating direct county comparisons and highlighting areas needing health interventions.

+The dashboard now includes an AI Patient View, leveraging AI to generate personalized patient health summaries and visualize vital health data, enriching the decision-making process for healthcare providers.

 ### Views Information

 #### Summary View